pores

 Eliminate Acne

-If you have acne, take care of it the best that you can.
+If you have acne, take care of it the best you can.
 Products like ProActive are known to make a dramatic difference.
 You can also make changes to your diet to reduce breakouts.
-The more that you can get your acne to clear up, the smaller your pores will be.
+The more you can get your acne to clear up, the smaller your pores will be.

 Cold Closes Pores